iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

     2025-03-09 07:16:49,740 | INFO | Setting up the cluster
     54%|####################################                                       |

+It asks a few questions.
+Answer them as above.

-It will take a long time.
+It will take a long time to finish the installation.
 It creates a kubernetes cluster on pfmp-mvm nodes and installs PFMP application pods on the kubernetes cluster.